WellthCare

 A Better Model: Health-to-Wealth

-Imagine a system where better health directly builds financial wealth.
-This isn't a fantasy; it's the principle behind a Health-to-Wealth Operating System.
-In this model, the incentives are flipped.
+Imagine a system where better health builds financial wealth.
+That's not a fantasy; it's the core of a Health-to-Wealth Operating System.
+WellthCare, the first Health-to-Wealth Benefit System, brings this model to life by rewarding every verified preventive action—including therapy adherence—with store dollars and automatic retirement contributions, all within a compliant framework.
+In this model, incentives are flipped.
 Supporting an employee's full recovery becomes an investment with a clear return.

 How It Rewires Therapy Benefits